Yes, I am turning 30 in a week. Don’t know how to perceive it. Unable to understand whether to feel happy or to feel sad…

 Read in a study somewhere that people get prone to a heart attack after they reach 30.
 Now see, even studies indicate that my end is near.
 Hahaha… seriously these things have tickled my mind.
 You know why?
 Because if I die today, what will the people remember me for?
 Have I done anything worth remembering?
 Wow… some serious questions, huh?

 If you ask about my personal sphere…

 I cannot look at the beautiful girls, don’t feel young enough to booze in the car with the full bass on.
 And you know what, the feeling of getting called an uncle is disgusting.
 (I had to accept that).

 I cannot participate in many competitions from this year failing to fall under the category 16-30.
 Tough to handle these psychological barriers…

 Oh wait, my confessions are not over yet.
 There is also a people’s not-to-do list for me I am expected to follow…

-And for my loved ones who have started judging me now…here’s a quote for you below…
+And for my loved ones who judged me throughout… here’s a quote for you below…

 Ahem ahem!!!
 How’s the quote for a strong realization?